splashinn/parcel-drafter/README.md

 ## Resources

-Learn more about Esri's [ArcGIS for Local Government maps and apps][].
+Additional [information and sample data](http://links.esri.com/localgovernment/download/ParcelDrafter/) are available for the application.

-Show me a list of other [Local Government GitHub repositories][].
+Learn more about Esri's [ArcGIS for Local Government maps and apps](http://solutions.arcgis.com/local-government/).

-This application uses the 3.16 version of [Esri's ArcGIS API for JavaScript][]; see the site for concepts, samples, and a reference for using the API to create mapping web sites.
+Show me a list of other [Local Government GitHub repositories](http://esri.github.io/#Local-Government).

-[Esri's ArcGIS Online Help][] site describes how to create web maps and web map applications in the ArcGIS Online ecosystem.
+[Esri's ArcGIS Online Help](http://doc.arcgis.com/en/arcgis-online/) site describes how to create web maps and web map applications in the ArcGIS Online ecosystem.

 ## Issues